SpiritIT/timezonecomplete/README.md

 ## Current TZ database version:

-The version of the included IANA time zone database is 2014i.
+The version of the included IANA time zone database is 2014j.

 ## Changelog

+### 1.9.1 (2014-11-11)
+* Upgrade time zone database to 2014j

 ### 1.9.0 (2014-10-29)
 * Add function timeUnitToMilliseconds()